emsesp/docs/API.md

 | `heatingtemp` | `<degrees>` |  |   |

 ## device: `thermostat`

+> [!NOTE]
+> The actual thermostat commands below will vary depending on which Thermostat brand and model you have.

 | command | data | id | comments |
 | ------- | ---- | -- | -------- |
 | `info` |  |  | REST API only |